dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 Before you can use OpenID Connect with DHIS2, you must have an account with a supported identity provider (IdP) and a project or application with the IdP.
 When you configure DHIS2, you will need to be able to provide the following information:

 * Provider client ID.
 This is the identifier that the IdP assigned to your application.
 * Provider client secret.
-This is a token that is used by Tableau to verify the authenticity of the response from the IdP.
+This is a token that is used by DHIS2 to verify the authenticity of the response from the IdP.
 This value is a secret and should be kept securely.

 #### Redirect URL
 Some IdPs will require a redirect URL for your DHIS2.
 You can manually construct your URL for the IdP using the following syntax: